ansilove/ansilove/README.md

 # Specs

 AnsiLove/C is strictly using the `C99 standard` to achieve high portability to all major operating systems.
 Supported compilers are `GCC` and `Clang`, others may work but aren't tested.
-We use Linux, OpenBSD and Mac OS X for AnsiLove/C development.
+We use Linux and OpenBSD for AnsiLove/C development.

 # Why C?

 There were many reasons, most notably PHP interpreter independence and performance.
-A solid C foundation is just perfect for creating libraries and frameworks and it can easily be embedded into applications.
+A solid C foundation is just perfect for creating libraries and it can easily be embedded into applications.
 We already mentioned portability.
 What else?
 We wanted evolution.
 AnsiLove/C should not be understood as a port.
 It takes many different approaches (like processing binary font dumps or generating @2x Retina images), it is overall improved and introduces new features.
 While results tend to be the same, the codebase does not have much in common with it's ancestor.

 # Dependencies